New Policy Library

 f) ensure the safety and wellbeing of staff, students and the broader University community, and to provide appropriate support to those involved in the investigation process; or

-g) support its efforts to build a respectful and accountable community that is free from sexual misconduct; or
+g) support the University’s efforts to build a respectful and accountable community that is free from sexual misconduct; or

-5.33.
-The University does not, and nor will it, ask or require victim-survivors to sign Non-Disclosure Agreements.
+5.38.
+The University does not, nor will it, ask or require victim-survivors to sign Non-Disclosure Agreements.

 Decisions made under this policy